Andyargueasae/chloroscan/docs/source/main/beginner_tutorial.rst

 3. Homology-based taxonomy prediction by CAT.

-- CAT-database: The database used for taxonomy prediction.
-Default is nrDB, but now there are other databases available such as Uniref90_algaProt.
+- CAT-database: The database used for taxonomy prediction by CAT/BAT, ensure this is an absolute path.

 - CAT-taxonomy: The taxonomy dump file for CAT to use.
+Ensure this path is an absolute path.

 4. Other settings.

 - outputdir: The output directory for the workflow's results, usually named after batch name.

 - tmpdir: Temporary directory for storing intermediate files.
 Default is /tmp.

+Note: Currently the pip version of chloroscan recommends to use a snakemake virtual environment with snakemake=6.15.5 installed for binny's module to use.
+Other wise the binny module might fail while running.